CliMA/ClimaAnalysis.jl/docs/src/var.md

     )
 ```

-Similarly, to set the units of a dimension, you can use the `dim_set_units!` function.
+Similarly, to set the units of a dimension, you can use the `set_dim_units!` function.
 ```julia
 new_var = ClimaAnalysis.set_dim_units!(var, "lon", "degrees_east")
 ```